A Bigger Bang Tour: History

 While on the American leg of the tour, on 5 February 2006 the Stones played "Start Me Up", "Rough Justice" and "(I Can't Get No) Satisfaction" at the halftime show of Super Bowl XL in Detroit.
-Before performing "Satisfaction", Jagger made an uncharacteristic comment on their longevity: "This one we could've done for Super Bowl I." Jagger was asked to leave out two sexually suggestive lyrics.
-The audio on his microphone was lowered twice for the two requested omissions, but Jagger still sang those lyrics.
+Before performing "Satisfaction", Jagger made an uncharacteristic comment on their longevity: "This one we could've done for Super Bowl I." Jagger was asked to leave out two sexually suggestive lyrics (“you’d make a dead man come”) The audio on his microphone was lowered twice for the two requested omissions, but Jagger still sang those lyrics.

 The outstanding scale of the tour was realised on 18 February 2006 when the Stones played a one-night concert on Copacabana Beach in Rio de Janeiro, Brazil.
 The free concert was broadcast on television and broke several records as the largest rock concert of all time.
 There were a reported two million people present on the beach and crowding subsequent streets.
 A special bridge was constructed for the band to cross from the stage to the hotel safely.
 Three days after the monstrous event, U2 played in São Paulo, and clearly affected by the huge night, ended their concert with the words: "I can't get no satisfaction!".
 While the Guinness Book of World Records states the largest free concert ever was given in the same spot in 1994 by Rod Stewart, to 3.5 million people, that figure includes everyone who was on Copacabana Beach for fireworks and New Year's Eve celebrations, not just for that concert.
 This show was recorded for exhibition on digital movie screens across the United States via Regal Cinemas and heard live on XM Radio.
 Additionally, the show was shown live on AOL Music in partnership with Network Live.
+The record was broken 18 years later on May 4, 2024 by Madonna on The Celebration Tour.

 The Stones arrived on 8 April in the People's Republic of China for their first-ever performance in the world's most populous country (performances planned in 2003 for the Licks Tour were canceled due to the SARS epidemic).
 The Chinese authorities requested that the group not perform "Brown Sugar", "Honky Tonk Women", "Beast of Burden", and "Let's Spend the Night Together", as they were considered to be "too suggestive."

 The Biggest Bang, a four-disc concert DVD collection with several shows from the band's 2005–2006 legs of this tour, was released in June 2007.

 "A Bigger Bang: Live on Copacabana Beach", a double CD / triple LP / Blu-ray / double DVD live album, was released on July 9, 2021.